cssearcy/AYS-Coding-in-R-Spr-2020/index.md

 - **Final Dashboard Project (30%):**  This course will close with a final project that requires you to analyze some data and present your results as a data dashboard.
 It is designed to give you practice integrating material the we have covered throughout the course.

 - **Explainer Assignment (10%):**  You are invited to pick one topic from the class that you want to learn more about, or that you think might provide value to your classmates.
 Create a short tutorial to make your topic accessible to your peers.
-It can be a blog post, a video, a GIF, or a tutorial that explains an important concept from data programming, presents a helpful framework, illustrates a useful R tool or approach to data programming, or introduces classmates to a new package or function.
+It can be a blog post, a video, a GIF, or a tutorial that explains an important concept from data programming, presents a helpful framework, illustrates a useful R tool or approach to data programming, or introduces classmates to a new package or function. **You will present this work in no more than 10 minutes in a Monday lab session.** After it is presented in a lab session, you will post it to the discussion board in iCollege.
+You will be able to sign up to be an "explainer" starting the second week of the course.

 - **Discussion Topics (10%):**  iCollege discussion topics are used to introduce you to the data science ecosystem.
 Since this course focuses on the skill of learning data programming we cannot cover go in-depth into exciting resources and developments in the broad field of data science.
 The weekly discussion topics are a chance to explore some resources or reflect on a specific theme or article.
 We will use iCollege discussion boards for this assignment.
 You earn points through your activities on the board.
 You need to earn at least 100 points by posting topics and interacting with peers in order to earn full credit.
 The points are allocated as follows: